-7 Fashion Trends L.A.’s It Girls Can’t Get Enough Of
+7 Fall Fashion Trends L.A.’s It Girls Can’t Get Enough Of

-If you’ve ever wanted to see your favorite fashionistas on Instagram strut their stuff IRL, all you have to do is take a trip to Los Angeles.
-It’s the ultimate hub for easy breezy SoCal vibes: that is, clothes that are simultaneously impossibly chic and still comfortable enough to wear to bed.
-Admittedly, LA street style isn’t necessarily the most fashion-forward, but it’s accessible, fun and so effortlessly cool.
-It’s a city full of girls who have mastered the art of updating the basics in their wardrobes into outfits that you want to wear again and again.
-So naturally, we consulted some of our faves to help us pinpoint seven trends you should incorporate into your closet this year.
+Easy breezy SoCal vibes are alive and well this fall.
+As the Santa Ana winds start up then fade, we're keeping things chill with fashion that is West Coast chic yet still comfortable enough to wear to bed.
+While L.A. street style might not be most fashion-forward, it’s accessible, fun and so effortlessly cool.
+Ours is a city full of women who have mastered the art of updating the basics in their wardrobes into outfits that they'll want to wear again and again.
+So naturally, we caught up with our faves to help us pinpoint seven trends you should incorporate into your closet ASAP.